 - Bloody Mary

 - El Dorado

 - Prester John

-Lady Godiva is believed to be an Anglo Saxon woman who lived during the time of 980-1064 AD.
-She was the wife of the ruler of Coventry, England.
-She loved her husband dearly, but she always opposed the way her husband treated his people.
+Lady Godiva was an Anglo-Saxon woman and wife of the ruler of Coventry, England.
+She loved her husband dearly, but always opposed the way he treated his people.

 Godiva’s husband abolished the law immediately after her protest.